RemiNelson/Wifferalls/README.md

 - Shows any notes embedded in the WIF file
 - Auto-fits the draft to the viewport on load; adjustable cell size (2 – 32 px) via slider

+### New draft creation
+- Start from a blank canvas — no WIF file required
+- Configure **ends** (warp threads), **picks** (weft threads), **shafts**, and **treadles**
+- Choose a **starting pattern**: Blank, Plain weave, or Twill
+- Set **rising shed** or sinking shed at creation time
+- The new draft opens with a starter palette and is immediately editable

 ### Colour editing
 - Full **colour palette** built from the WIF colour table, shown as clickable swatches
+- Swatch tooltips show the CSS colour name where one exists, otherwise the hex code
 - **Paint** warp or weft threads by clicking or dragging across the Threading, Drawdown, or Treadling canvas
 - **Eyedropper** tool to sample any colour already on the draft
-- Custom colour via the native **colour picker**
+- **Custom colour picker** — click the colour swatch button to open a gradient picker; drag across the saturation/brightness area and release to select and close; use the hue strip to change hue without closing; press Escape or click outside to dismiss
+- Colours chosen from the picker and applied to the draft are **automatically added to the palette**
 - **Undo** (Ctrl + Z) — up to 50 steps, covering both colour and structure changes

 ### Structure editing
-- Toggle **Edit threading / treadling** mode to reassign shaft and treadle connections
+- Toggle **Edit threading / treadling** mode to reassign shaft, treadle, and tie-up connections
-- Click any threading cell to toggle which shaft that warp end is threaded on
+- Click any **Threading** cell to toggle which shaft that warp end is threaded on
-- Click any treadling cell to toggle which treadle that weft pick activates
+- Click any **Treadling** cell to toggle which treadle that weft pick activates
+- Click any **Tie-up** cell to toggle which shafts a treadle raises — the drawdown updates immediately
 - **Add or remove** threading columns (warp ends) and treadling rows (weft picks):
   - Click a column or row to select it (highlighted in blue)
   - Enter a count and press **+** to insert that many columns/rows immediately after the selection